Aayusha2055/sheenycare/_posts/2020-10-10-how-to-determine-my-skin-type.md

 This way, you will be taking care of your skin as well as avoiding products that might be not suitable for your skin.

 For that, we first need to <a href="https://www.sheenycare.com/determine-your-skin-type/" target="_blank">determine our skin type</a>.
-Basically, there are two easy approaches to doing so.
+Basically, there are two easy approaches of doing so.

 # The Bare-Faced Method